Chapter 13

 "What at night had been perfect and ideal was by day the more or less defective real."

-Context: Jude sees Oxford's buildings in harsh daylight after working on them
+Context: Jude sees the colleges in daylight

 In Today's Words: